Tarlac–Pangasinan–La Union Expressway: Laoag extension

-On June 11, 2013, at the San Miguel Corporation annual stockholders meeting, Chairman, Eduardo Cojuangco Jr., revealed plans to extend the expressway north to Laoag, Ilocos Norte.
+On June 11, 2013, at the San Miguel Corporation annual stockholders meeting, Chairman Eduardo Cojuangco Jr. revealed plans to extend the expressway north to Laoag, Ilocos Norte.
 He said that extending the toll road to Laoag had been raised during the Arroyo administration.
+In 2018, SMC submitted a proposal to extend the expressway to Ilocos, and two years later, Ang said that the extension would lead to Laoag, with a route of 214 kilometers.
+In 2023, Chinese firm CCCC was in talks with President Marcos to build a highway from Laoag to Rosario for 270 kilometers.